Reeseville Public Library Board of Trustees

 - Recommend to the Board purchases of equipment or furnishings exceeding $500.00.

-- Have authority to appoint without prior Board approval the appointment of library staff provided such appointment is reported to the Board at the next meeting.
+- Have authority to appoint or terminate without prior Board approval the appointment of library staff provided such appointment is reported to the Board at the next meeting.

 - Designate library staff to perform the responsibilities of the Director in the event of absence, vacation or position vacancy.

-- Recognizing the importance of the library system concepts to growth and success of the library services in Wisconsin, the Reeseville Public Library commits itself to membership in the Mid-Wisconsin Federated Library System (MWFLS) in accordance with agreements and contracts approved and signed with that System by municipal and library Officers.
+- Recognizing the importance of the library system concepts to growth and success of the library services in Wisconsin, the Reeseville Public Library commits itself to membership in the Monarch Library System in accordance with agreements and contracts approved and signed with that System by municipal and library Officers.

-- As a member of the MWFLS, this library agrees to strive to meet the state standard of service as outlined by the Wisconsin Department of Public Instruction.
+- As a member of the Monarch Library System, this library agrees to strive to meet the state standard of service as outlined by the Wisconsin Department of Public Instruction.

 ARTICLE IV – AMENDMENTS TO BY-LAWS AND POLICES